 Wouldn’t it be nice if there was some sort of device that instantly pinpoints roofing problems?
 Since there’s no such thing, however, the next best thing is familiarizing yourself with the signs of a failing roof.
 Knowing what these issues signify means you can address them as soon as possible – ideally before they escalate.
 Even a small puncture can develop into a full-scale leak in a matter of weeks.

-- Water spots on the ceiling.
-It means your roof is leaking, but sometimes it could be window or plumbing condensation.
+If you see a water stain on your ceiling, it typically means your roof is leaking, but sometimes it could be window or plumbing condensation.
 Finding the source can be difficult as leaks don’t often drip straight down.
-If the source isn’t apparent, consult a specialist in roofing repair in Lincoln, NE.
+If the source isn’t apparent, consult a specialist in roofing repair.

-- Water spots on the walls.
 The step flashing – that part where the roof meets the wall – could be loose, rusted or damaged.
-Check if the flashing is still within warranty, otherwise you will need to engage your contractor, as this requires more than just basic roofing skills.
+Check if the roof flashing is still within warranty, otherwise you will need to engage your contractor, as this requires more than just basic roofing skills.

-If you would like to know how we can address these roofing concerns, call Nelson Roofing Company today at (402) 464-2418.
+There’s never a good time for roofing problems.
+But if you don’t act fast, small problems can become major headaches.
+If you would like to know more about how we can address these roofing concerns, call Nelson roofing company today at (402) 464-2418.